gchers/fbleau/README.md

 The code is written in `Rust`, but it is thought to be used as a standalone command line tool.
-Bindings to other programming languages (e.g., Python) may happen in the future.

 Install [rustup](https://rustup.rs), which will make `cargo` available on your path.